RajaAhmed01/SET08101/README.md

 # SET08101
-this account is only for learning purpose for web technologiea
+this account is only for learning purpose for web technology